What is the Fair Debt Collection Practices Act (FDCPA)?

 Who Is a Debt Collector Under the FDCPA?

-The FDCPA requires that communication by a collection agency only occur between the hours of 8 A.M. and 9 P.M. and that they may not contact you at your place of employment if they are informed that such calls are not allowed while you are at work.
+The FDCPA requires that communication by a collection agency only occurs between the hours of 8 A.M. and 9 P.M. and that they may not contact you at your place of employment if they are informed that such calls are not allowed while you are at work.
+San Diego California Bankruptcy Lawyer is the most reviewed and voted best bankruptcy attorney.
 The law also prohibits many specific behaviors by debt collectors to include: